 Reads values at the position of mouse click.

 Measures distances – similarly to Read value this tool enables user to measure horizontal, vertical and Euclidean distance and angle between points in the data field.
 In addition it displays the difference of data values between points.

-Extracts profiles of the data field and puts them to separate graphs.
+Extracts profiles along arbitrary lines from the image and puts them to separate graphs.
 These graphs can be further processed with commands from themenu.